Longxing Temple: Mani Hall

 In the center of the hall stands a group of Buddha statues.
-The gilded Shakyamuni sits in the middle on an octangle Xumi platform with two of his disciples standing on both sides.
-Besides, Samantabhadra and Manjushri each sits on a lotus-like Xumi platform on the left and right ends of the group.
+The gilded Shijiamouni sits in the middle on an octangle Xumi platform with two of his disciples standing on both sides.
+Besides, Puxian and Wenshu each sits on a lotus-like Xumi platform on the left and right ends of the group.

 On the back of the group of statues (the north side), near the north entrance of the hall, where should have been a plain wall like in other similar halls, another group of statues can be seen occupying the whole wall.
 It is way more complicated and beautiful than the frontal one.
 Guanyin, the Buddhist figure representing great compassion and mercy in Chinese culture sits elegantly on a colored cloud in the center, with right foot stepping on a lotus, and left leg casually put on the right one.
 Around Guanyin, the reliefs depict the scene of a colorful mountain in the vast and wavy sea, which is supposed to be the Mount Putuo, where legends say Guanyin manifested itself and inspired people.
 That's why this statue is also called the "Guanyin in Mountain".
 This group of statues is unique for making the Buddhist figure look like a kind and pretty lady instead of the traditional serious or solemn image, giving people a closer and even intimate feeling.
 Some researchers believe this group of statues was made in the 42nd year of the Jiajing Period of the Ming dynasty (AD 1563) according to a tablet embedded in the wall.
 The famous Chinese writer Lu Xun love this Guanyin statue in particular and put a photo of it on his working desk so as to see it every day.
 Some opinions say it was built during the Song dynasty.

 The inner surfaces of the walls of the Mani Hall are all decorated with fresco.
 They are painted in the same period when the hall was constructed.
 All of the frescos depict the Buddhist stories or figures.
 There were originally 388.64 m2 of frescos, of which 335.06 m2 remain.
 They are regarded as some of the finest pieces in the history of Chinese paintings.